DevTeam/Pure.DI/readme/tracking-disposable-instances-per-a-composition-root.md

         object? tag,
         Lifetime lifetime)
     {
-        if (value is IDisposable disposable)
+        if (value is IDisposable disposable && value is not Disposables.CombinedDisposable) {
-        {
             var disposables = _disposables.GetOrAdd(
                 Environment.CurrentManagedThreadId,